 In addition, many of our customers pay for our products in currencies other than U.S. dollars but we report our financial results in U.S. dollars and, as a result, our financial results may be impacted by fluctuations in foreign currency exchange rates.
 We sell to customers in over 140 countries and territories.
 If the U.S. dollar appreciates against these foreign currencies, our translation of foreign currency denominated transactions will result in lower total revenues, operating expenses and net income.
 Since January 2016, the U.S. Dollar Index, a measure of the value of the U.S. dollars against a basket of six major world currencies, has depreciated almost 3%.
 In particular, Europe represented the largest region to which our products were sold in 2018 and our revenues generated from Europe were 48.2% of our total revenues for the same year.
-Since January 2016, the U.S. dollar has fluctuated in value as compared to the Euro, and in December 2016, the Euro fell to a 13-year low against the U.S. dollar with 1 Euro equating to 1.04 U.S. dollars.
-If the U.S. dollar appreciates against foreign currencies, our translation of foreign currency denominated transactions will result in lower total revenues, operating expenses and net income.
-As we are deepening our penetration of geographic markets globally, our exposure to exchange rate fluctuations has increased.
+Since January 2016, the U.S. dollar has fluctuated in value as compared to the Euro, and in December 2016, the Euro fell to a 13-year low against the U.S. dollar with 1 Euro equating to 1.04 U.S. dollar.
+If the U.S. dollar appreciates against foreign currencies, our translation of geographic markets globally, our exposure to exchange rate fluctuations has increased.
 We have no hedges against currency risk.
 Fluctuations in foreign currency exchange rates could significantly impact our financial results, which may result in an impact on our share price.